Green Tips For Every Occasion

 - Transportation - air, train, bus or car.

-- Food - farms, dairies, cattle operations, poultry production houses, fisheries.
+- Food - farms, dairies, cattle operations, poultry production houses and fisheries.

-- The local community - employment, financial, retail.
+- The local community - employment, financial and retail.

-- Accommodations - hotels/motels, soft goods markets, housekeeping.
+- Accommodations - hotels/motels, soft-goods markets and housekeeping.

 Leftover Latex Paint